 Each prospective member shall make an application for membership on forms, prescribed by the Board of Directors.
 A certificate of membership shall be issued to each applicant approved by the Board of Directors.

-Each such certificate shall state the name of the member to which it is issued, that the membership evidenced thereby is not transferable under any circumstances but is subject to forfeiture under circumstances prescribed in the By-Laws, and shall bear the signatures of the President and the Secretary; provided that each of said officers may in writing, authorize any named employee to sign such officers name to said certificates.

-Section 6.
+Section 5.
 Forfeiture of Membership.

-If and when any member shall either
+Forfeit of membership shall occur if and when any member:

-cease to be eligible for membership in this council or
+ceases to be eligible for membership in this council or

-shall remain indebted to this council for six (6) months, after any yearly contribution required by the By-Laws, or any other indebtedness first became payable; or
+has outstanding dues for six (6) months or

-shall breach any other contract with this council, or
+breaches any other contract with this council, or

-shall intentionally or repeatedly violate any By-Laws of this council; or
+intentionally or repeatedly violates any By-Laws of this council; or

-shall willfully obstructs any lawful purpose or activity of this council; or
+willfully obstructs any lawful purpose or activity of this council; or

-shall makes a request the Board of Directors to terminate its membership,
+makes a request to the Board of Directors to terminate its membership,

 then in any such event, the Board of Directors, in its discretion, may declare the membership of such member forfeited.
-Thereupon and thereafter such former member shall have no right, title, or interest whatever in or to any property or activity of this corporation.
+Such former member shall have no right, title, or interest whatever in or to any property or activity of this corporation.

 ARTICLE II: MEETINGS OF MEMBERS